Broadway by the Bay

-Broadway by the Bay, is a community-based musical theatre company located in the San Francisco Bay Area and performing in Redwood City.
-It also provides a "Theatre Arts Academy" offering performing arts experiences to local children.
-After beginning in with productions of three annual Gilbert and Sullivan productions, the company shifted its focus to modern musicals in 1966.
-Since then, it has produced musicals continuously in San Mateo County.
+Broadway by the Bay was a community-based musical theatre company located in the San Francisco Bay Area and performing in Redwood City.
+It also provided a "Theatre Arts Academy" offering performing arts experiences to local children.
+After beginning with productions of three annual Gilbert and Sullivan productions, the company shifted its focus to modern musicals in 1966.
+In the following years, it continuously produced musicals in San Mateo County.
 In 1983, the group changed its name to Peninsula Civic Light Opera, and again in 1999, to Broadway by the Bay.
+The company's planned 2020 season was cancelled due to venue closures triggered by the COVID-19 pandemic lockdowns.
+In 2021, the company's executive artistic director told press that the company would likely be on hiatus until at least 2022.

 History

-Broadway by the Bay is an outgrowth of a San Mateo Recreation Department program that originated in the 1950s as "La Honda Music Camp", in Jones Gulch, near La Honda, California in the Santa Cruz Mountains.
+Broadway by the Bay was an outgrowth of a San Mateo Recreation Department program that originated in the 1950s as "La Honda Music Camp", in Jones Gulch, near La Honda, California in the Santa Cruz Mountains.
 Each summer, that program employed the talents of young musicians, singers, and actors to produce primarily Gilbert and Sullivan's comic operas, which were staged at the camp site in Jones Gulch near La Honda, California.

 In June 1963, the San Mateo Recreation Department established the San Mateo Community Theatre, with Dr. Randolph Hunt (1925-2011) as music director and Robert Lynch as drama director, at Hillsdale High School in San Mateo, California.
-Dr. Randolph Hunt and Robert Lynch were the directors for the first two summer productions at Hillsdale High School, both of which were Gilbert and Sullivan operas.

 First productions: Gilbert and Sullivan

-The first production was Patience, in August 1963 in the little theatre at Hillsdale High School, with an additional performance at La Honda Music Camp.
-The cast of high school and college students included a future international opera singer, soprano Luana De Vol. Hunt conducted a small orchestra of musicians from San Mateo County.
-In the summer of 1964, Hunt and Lynch collaborated on The Mikado, again at Hillsdale High School with an additional performance at the camp.
-In 1965, Anthony "Duke" Campagne, the band director at Hillsdale High School, worked with Lynch on a production of H.M.S.
-Pinafore, which played at Hillsdale and one performance at La Honda Music Camp.
+The first production was Patience, in August 1963 in the little theatre at Hillsdale High School, with a cast of high school and college students that included future opera singer Luana De Vol in the part of Saphir.
+In the summer of 1964, Hunt and Lynch collaborated on The Mikado, again at Hillsdale High School.
+In 1965, Anthony "Duke" Campagna, the band director at Hillsdale High School, worked with Lynch on a production of H.M.S.
+Pinafore.